 Science plays an important role

-Our partners for R&D are BioCC in Estonia and Eurofins Scientific in Germany.
+Our partners for R&D are BioCC in Estonia, Eurofins Scientific in Germany and Mycelia in Belgium.

 BioCC is an internationally known and recognized competence centre for the development of functional food, food supplements and feed additives and released internationally recognized products in these sectors that situates in Tartu, Estonia.